 Our thanks and congratulations go to Harpreet for his ongoing contribution and it is our pleasure to recognise this contribution in naming Harpreet as the 2018 Umpire of the Year.

 This awards event, currently in its eleventh year, was designed to provide Field Hockey BC with the opportunity to recognise members of our community who have contributed endless hours of time and energy to assist the Society in delivering extended opportunities to those involved with field hockey in BC.
 We hope that the following voluntary recognition awards go some way to expressing our gratitude for the difference you make to our sport.

 A volunteer is defined as “a person who freely offers to undertake a task”.
 Our field hockey community has a great many volunteers and tonight we again recognise those that have played a role in assisting our sport at a provincial, regional, and local level.
 Field Hockey BC hopes that the following voluntary recognition awards go some way to expressing our gratitude for the difference you make to our sport.

 In the category of Athlete Program Support, Field Hockey BC would like to recognise:

-In the category of Event Management, Field Hockey BC would like to recognise:
+In the category of Governance Support, Field Hockey BC would like to recognise:

 The FHBC Community Club and League Awards – as nominated by their respective membership:

-Shelley Tapp – West Vancouver Field Hockey Club (Unable to Attend)
+Al Chorley – West Vancouver Field Hockey Club (Unable to Attend)

-On behalf of the West Vancouver Field Hockey Club, it is Field Hockey BC’s pleasure to present a community voluntary recognition award to Shelley Tapp.
+It is Field Hockey BC’s pleasure to present a community voluntary recognition award to Sandy Zinkowski.

-On behalf of the VRC Jokers Field Hockey Club, it is Field Hockey BC’s pleasure to present a community voluntary recognition award to Tim Pilkington.
+It is Field Hockey BC’s pleasure to present a community voluntary recognition award to Kathleen Wong.